 I was born with an NES controller in my hand...

-...not really, but I was handed one shortly thereafter and have been a rabid gamer ever since.
+I was born with an NES controller in my hand...not really, but I was handed one shortly thereafter and have been a rabid gamer ever since.
 I spent almost all of my public school years studying numerous instruments and performing in various award-winning school ensembles while playing as many games as I could get my hands on.
 I then attended Union College, where Hilary Tann inspired me to study composition and mentored me through composing for a chamber ensemble, creating a process piece that can be played by any instrumentation, and writing a ten minute piece for full orchestra as my thesis, among other projects.

-I am a member of the Game Audio Network Guild and Chair of the International Game Developers Association Albany, NY chapter.
+I am a member of the Game Audio Network Guild and Chair of the International Game Developers Association Albany, NY chapter, and I've spoken for IDGA Albany, GameSoundCon, and the Game Developers Conference.
 I strive to bring two of my greatest passions together by pursuing a career in game audio and scoring for film and other media.
-My hope is to spread the joy I've gotten from video games with others by writing memorable music they'll love!
+My hope is to spread the joy I've gotten from video games with others by crafting audio worlds they'll love!